Josephwjack/game-hub/README.md

 # Game Hub

-Game Hub is a private project for creating a game hub web application.
-It utilizes modern JavaScript technologies and libraries to provide a rich user experience.
+Game Hub is a private project for creating a game library web application.
+It utilizes React with TypeScript, React-query, Zustand for state management, and react-router.

-## Credit

-Thank you Mosh Hamedani for your React with TypeScript course.

 ## Installation

 To use this project, make sure you have [Node.js](https://nodejs.org) installed.